isomerpages/ogp/_about-us/design/tiffany.md

 joinDate: May 15, 2023
 functionId: design
 jobTitle: Product Designer
-curProducts: []
+curProducts:
-pastProducts:
+  - HAS
-  - i'm new, watch this space!
+pastProducts: []
 accomplishments: i'm new, watch this space!
 quote: ""
 linkedinId: ""